cscorley/dissertation/chapters/2_related/1_tr_general.md

 #### Ranked-based measures

-Since text retrieval techniques can also return a ranking of all documents searched, it is not beneficial to use set-based measures without only looking at the top-$k$ documents, as in *precision@k*.
+Since text retrieval techniques can also return a ranking of all documents searched, it is not beneficial to use set-based measures by only looking at the top-$k$ documents, as in *precision@k*.

 ##### Average Precision (AP)

-Average precision is useful for scoring single queries.
-It awards for highly ranking relevant documents.
+The average precision measure helps consider the order of returned documents by including the rank of relevant documents in its calculation.
+This measure is useful for scoring single queries.

 \begin{equation}
 \operatorname{AP} =